Parents and students cleaned up the grounds around Bell Elementary School after school on Friday, October 13.

 Declaration of Intent to Provide Home-Based Instruction must be filed annually

 If you are a family who intends to provide your child or children home-based instruction in lieu of attendance or enrollment in a public school, an approved private school, or an extension program of an approved private school, you must file an annual declaration of intent to do so.
-The Declaration of Intent to Provide Home School Instruction can be obtained at our school district’s Resource Center on the third floor or downloaded here.
-For additional information, please contact Pam Brown or Rick Burden.
+Download the Declaration of Intent to Provide Home School Instruction here, or visit the district’s Resource Center (third floor) to obtain a copy.

 Attending a school other than the assigned neighborhood school